 Commodore Apartments is a mid-rise apartment building built in 1912 and has 48 units.
-As of June 30, 2024, Commodore Apartment building is approximately 87.5% occupied.
-The Park View is also a mid-rise apartment building built in 1929 and has 39 units.
-As of June 30, 2024, The Park View building is approximately 92.3% occupied.
-Hollywood Apartments, located in Los Angeles, CA, is a mid-rise apartment building built in 1917 and has 54 units.
-The property contains approximately 37,000 square feet of net rentable apartment area and 8,610 square feet of retail space.
+As of June 30, 2023, Commodore Apartment building is approximately 97.9% occupied.
+The Park View (f/k/a as Pon De Leo Apartments) is also a mid-rise apartment building built in 1929 and has 39 units.
+As of June 30, 2023, The Park View (f/k/a as Pon De Leo Apartments) building is approximately 92.3% occupied.
+Hollywood Hillview Apartments ("Hollywood Property"), located in Los Angeles, CA, is a mid-rise apartment building built in 1917 and has 53 units.
+The property contains approximately 37,000 square feet of net rentable apartment area and 8,560 square feet of retail space.
 All of the retail space is currently occupied by restaurants and nightclubs.
-The apartment units are 88.9% occupied as of June 30, 2024.
+The apartment units are 84.9% occupied as of June 30, 2023.
 Shoreline Apartments is a mid-rise apartment building built in 1967 and renovated in 2015 which has 84 units.
-As of June 30, 2024, Shoreline Apartments building is approximately 88.1% occupied.
+As of June 30, 2023, Shoreline Apartments building is approximately 95.2% occupied.